Skip to main content Start main content

 Chemical Purchasing Delegate

-Procurement of hazardous chemicals shall be vetted and handled by the Dangerous Goods Management Team (DGMT) for better management of chemicals at PolyU.
-In considering the administrative workload of raising purchase requests, Head of Department, Director of Research Centre and Principal Investigators (PIs) could appoint chemical purchasing delegate(s) to raise chemical purchasing requests to the DGMT on their behalf.
-Chemical purchasing delegate is subject to disciplinary and legal action should he / she fail to take precautions for any violations of the chemical purchasing procedures and / or undertake illegal purchase.
+The procurement of hazardous chemicals shall be vetted and handled by the Dangerous Goods Management Team (DGMT) for better management of chemicals at PolyU.
+In considering the administrative workload of raising purchase requests, Heads of Department, Directors of Research Centre and Principal Investigators (PIs) could appoint chemical purchasing delegate(s) to raise chemical purchasing requests to DGMT on their behalf.
+A chemical purchasing delegate is subject to disciplinary and legal action should he or she fail to take precautions for any violations of the chemical purchasing procedures and / or undertake an illegal purchase.

 Departmental Health and Safety Officer

-Departmental Health and Safety officers (DHSOs) are the key safety partner with Health and Safety Office (HSO) towards a sustainable safety culture for research and education.
-Appointed by their respective Heads of Department, DHSOs ensure the implementation of health and safety arrangement at departmental level in accordance with the specific policies, including arrangement of safety training, administration of risk assessment and accident reporting.
+Departmental Health and Safety officers (DHSOs) are the key safety partners of the Health and Safety Office (HSO) in working towards a sustainable safety culture for research and education.
+Appointed by their respective Heads of Departments, DHSOs ensure the implementation of health and safety arrangements at departmental level in accordance with the specific policies, including arrangement of safety training, administration of risk assessments and accident reporting.

 Fire Warden

-The University has issued “Guideline on Fire Wardens of Departments and Offices” to appoint and train fire wardens so that they can help to achieve fast and complete evacuation upon hearing a fire alarm.
+The University has issued the “Guideline on Fire Wardens of Departments and Offices” to appoint and train Fire Wardens so that they can help to achieve fast and complete evacuation upon hearing a fire alarm.

 Head of Department

-The Head of a department / school / institute / office / centre / unit assumes the overall responsibility of the health and safety management of his / her department.
+The Head of a department, school, institute, office, centre, or unit assumes overall responsibility of the health and safety management of his / her department.
+For the training package of the Head of Department, please click here for reference.

 Lab-in-charge

-According to the Laboratory Safety Management Policy (Section B400, Health and Safety Guide), departmental heads should designate Lab-in-charge for each laboratory to ensure effective liaison on health and safety issues or in case of an emergency laboratory situation.
+According to the Laboratory Safety Management Policy (Section B400, Health and Safety Guide), Departmental Heads should designate a Lab-in-charge for each laboratory to ensure effective liaison on health and safety issues or in the case of an emergency laboratory situation.
 The Lab-in-charge should be a full-time staff member who is familiar with the operation of the laboratory concerned.
 The name and contact details of the Lab-in-charge should be clearly displayed at the entrance of each laboratory.
 Individual departments shall review the departmental lab-in-charge list at least annually to ensure information is up-to-date.
-Updated departmental Lab-in-charge list shall be forwarded to Health and Safety Office (HSO) and Campus Control Centre for record purposes.
+Updated departmental Lab-in-charge list shall be forwarded to the Health and Safety Office (HSO) and the Campus Control Centre (CCC) for record purposes.

 Principal Investigator

-A Principal Investigator (PI) is an academic responsible for the preparation, conduct, and administration of a research project in compliance with applicable regulations and institutional safety requirements.
-He or she is responsible for health and safety issues that may be arising from the daily operations or research activities of his / her research team.
+A Principal Investigator (PI) is an academic staff member responsible for the preparation, conduct, and administration of a research project in compliance with applicable regulations and institutional safety requirements.
+He or she is responsible for health and safety issues that may arise from the daily operations or research activities of his or her research team.

 Radiation Protection Supervisor

-Ionizing radiation is electromagnetic or corpuscular radiation which is capable of producing ions directly or indirectly in its passage through matter.
+Ionizing radiation is electromagnetic or corpuscular radiation capable of producing ions directly or indirectly in its passage through matter.
 Sources of ionizing radiation include irradiating apparatus and radioactive substances.
-It is a legal requirement in Hong Kong that the possession and use of such sources be licensed with the Radiation Board.
-The University requires user departments of irradiating apparatus and radioactive substances on campus to follow designated safety rules, meet the relevant legal requirements and designate one radiation protection supervisor each responsible for the management of irradiating apparatus and radioactive substances.
+It is a legal requirement in Hong Kong that the possession and use of such sources be licensed by the Radiation Board.
+The University requires user departments of irradiating apparatus and radioactive substances on campus to follow designated safety rules, meet relevant legal requirements and designate a Radiation Protection Supervisor responsible for the management of irradiating apparatus and radioactive substances respectively.

 Research Personnel / Research Students

-Research Personnel / Student Assistants are appointed by Principal Investigators (PIs) to perform research-related activities.
-The appointment of research personnel / student assistants shall be endorsed by the Departmental Research Committee or Faculty Research Committee.
-Research Personnel / Student Assistant may be exposed to hazardous materials or conditions during their research activities.
-Before starting on a research project or working in a high-risk laboratory, Research Personnel / Student Assistant shall receive proper training, including Health and Safety Office (HSO) Online Safety Training, departmental safety briefing and laboratory-specific safety training based on the nature of the research activities.
+Research Personnel and Student Assistants are appointed by Principal Investigators (PIs) to perform research-related activities.
+The appointment of research personnel and student assistants shall be endorsed by the Departmental Research Committee or the Faculty Research Committee.
+Research Personnel and Student Assistants may be exposed to hazardous materials or conditions during their research activities.
+Before starting a research project or working in a high-risk laboratory, Research Personnel and Student Assistants shall receive proper training, including the Health and Safety Office (HSO) Online Safety Training, departmental safety briefings and laboratory-specific safety training based on the nature of their research activities.

 Your browser is not the latest version.
 If you continue to browse our website, Some pages may not function properly.